alex-lt-kong/the-nitty-gritty/c-cpp/common/02_undefined-behaviors/README.md

 "could have been declared with the register storage class" and "never had its address taken" should mean the same.

-* gcc's behavior: variables that are not explicitly initialized are implictly initialized as `0`.
+* One of gcc's possible behaviors: variables that are not explicitly initialized are implictly initialized as `0`.

 ### [6.
 Float to unsigned integer conversion](./06_float-to-uint-conversion/)